Apply for the Postgraduate Diploma in General Practice (PGDipGP)Apply Now

 - Every applicant shall

-- have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Board of the Faculty of Medicine, and
+- have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Pro-Vice-Chancellor (Health Sciences), and

 - have commenced or completed formal vocational training for general practice.